stacks-network/stacks-core/sip/sip-001-burn-election.md

 proving public key|  EdDSA public key (32 bytes) block hash        |  SHA256(SHA256(block header)) block hash 160    |  RIPEMD160(block hash)
-consensus hash    |  first 16 bytes of RIPEMD160(merkle root of prior consensus hashes) parent delta      |  number of blocks back from this block in which the parent block header hash can be found parent txoff      |  offset in the block that contains the parent block header hash key delta         |  number of blocks back from this block in which the proving public key can be found
+consensus hash    |  RIPEMD160(merkle root of prior consensus hashes) parent delta      |  number of blocks back from this block in which the parent block header hash can be found parent txoff      |  offset in the block that contains the parent block header hash key delta         |  number of blocks back from this block in which the proving public key can be found